Ayushd70/college-assignments/IT-Lab/assignment-11/README.md

 ## Assignment-11

-1. Check whether a given year is leap year or not.
+1.Check whether a given year is leap year or not.
 Provide a range of years and display how many leap years are there.

-2. Write a program which will print the month name and first Monday in a given year
+2.Write a program which will print the month name and first Monday in a given year

 ```
 import calendar
 ```

-3. Print the current date and time in the following format.
+3.Print the current date and time in the following format.

 ```
 year: 2018